Joseg-05/Joseg-05/README.md

 - 👋 Hi, I’m @Joseg-05
-- 👀 I’m interested in Mobile/Web development
+- 👀 I’m interested in Sleeping.
-- 🌱 I’m currently learning react-native
+- 🌱 I’m currently learning to Sleep.
-- 💞️ I’m looking to collaborate on java code.
+- 💞️ I’m looking to collaborate on some juiy java code.
 - 📫 How to reach me ...

 <!---